shamsaravaiah/DE-assignment-implementation/README.md

   <summary><strong>2.
 Resources I have used for the ADF implementation</strong></summary>
   - ADF (data flow orchestration)
   - ADLS Gen 2 (storage purpose, hierarchical namespace)
-  - Databricks (to perform transformations on the source datasets prior to saving in the next layer)
+  - Databricks (to perform transformations on the source datasets prior to saving in the next layer, Implemented medallion architecture to process the files applying the mentioned transformations and writing them as Delta tables using Upset operation)
 </details>